huaweicloud/huaweicloud-fpga/cli/fisclient/README.md

 # fisclient #
 fisclient is a command-line client for FIS API that brings the command set for FPGA image management together in a single shell.
-It is developed and tested under CentOS 7.3 and Python 2.7 and is not guaranteed for other environments.
+It was developed and tested under CentOS 7.3 and Python 2.7 and is not guaranteed for other environments.

 - [Installation](#installation)
   - [Bound the Elastic IP](#bound-the-elastic-ip)